AfeefaDe/afeefa-messaging/README.md

 **render a specific mail template without watching**
 `$ ./node_modules/.bin/mjml mail_templates/name.mjml --output mail_templates_built/name.html`

+**create a new mail template**
+1. create new route in `Router.php`
+    - the method `build('[template-key]', $json);` needs a custom string value for naming the template
+    - following the convention, other things refer to this *template key*
+1. create a mjml template file in `/templates/mail`
+    - file name must be `[template-key].mjml`
+    - style it and use data placeholders if needed
+1. provide necessary data in `/config/template_vars.php` like the mail's *subject* or *reply-to-address*
+1. [would be nice] document it in `dist/view/index.html`

 ## Deployment
 1. checkout repo in a temporary location
 2. Install all dependencies via `$ composer install`
 3. copy the folder `/dist` to the final location and continue there
-3. create config files `/config/smtpconf.ini` and `/config/auth.ini` from provided example files
+3. create config files `/config/smtpconf.ini` and `/config/auth.ini` and `/config/template_vars.php` from provided example files
 4. create `.htaccess` file from provided example file